If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 [2]involuntary

-Every voluntary transaction is "win-win".
+Every voluntary interaction is "win-win".

-Every involuntary transaction is "win-lose".
+Every involuntary interaction is "win-lose".

 Morally and ethically, the primary "wrong" that one individual can do to another is to force or coerce them.